 Although I am an experienced therapist, I am not the “expert” on you.
 You are the expert on yourself.
 We will begin our work by listening deeply—me to you, and you to yourself.
-Together, we will work to understand the events and circumstances that have shaped the particular way that you have found yourself in your life right now.
-Together we will bear witness to both your current struggles and your strengths.
+Together, we will work to understand the events and circumstances that have shaped the particular way that you find yourself in your life right now.
+Together we will bear witness to your current struggles and your strengths.
 From there, we can move you toward the change that you wish to bring about in your life.

 I’d love to talk with you directly to explore how I may be able to help you.